Alluxio/alluxio/docs/en/operation/Remote-Logging.md

 ALLUXIO_LOGSERVER_HOSTNAME=AlluxioLogServer
 ALLUXIO_LOGSERVER_PORT=45600
 ```
+> Note: You MUST set BOTH variables.

 These variables propagate their values to the `alluxio.logserver.hostname` and
 `alluxio.logserver.port` [system properties] when set via `alluxio-env.sh` which are then referenced within `log4j.properties`

-## Restart Alluxio and the Log Server
+## Start the Log Server and Alluxio

 After making the modification to configuration, you need to restart the log server first.
 Then you
 can start Alluxio.
 This ensures that the logs that Alluxio generates during start-up phase will